Don Simpson: Death

 On January 19, 1996, Simpson was found dead in the bathroom of his Bel Air, Los Angeles, home.
 His death was initially attributed to "natural causes".
 An autopsy and toxicology report later determined that Simpson had died of heart failure caused by combined drug intoxication (cocaine and prescription medications).
 At the time of his death, there were 21 different drugs in his system, including antidepressants, stimulants, sedatives, and tranquilizers.
 In August 1996, investigative reporter Chuck Philips of the Los Angeles Times revealed that Simpson had been obtaining large quantities of prescription drugs from 15 different doctors, and that police found 2,200 prescription pills lined up in alphabetical order in his bedroom closet.

 A 1998 book by journalist Charles Fleming reported that Simpson's prescription drug expenses totaled more than $60,000 a month at the time of his death.
 He called Simpson "a supercharged simple-minded creature, an Aesop's fable on crystal meth".

-Following his death, his brother Lary Simpson had his own production banner, in order to develop products originated by Don Simpson himself in 1997 until his death at his home in Noank, Connecticut, on January 25, 2023, at the age of 77.
+After his death, his brother Lary Simpson ran a production company to develop projects, including several Don Simpson had originated, from 1997 until his own death in Noank, Connecticut, on January 25, 2023, at the age of 77.